VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 When use incore resources, MiniGUI don’t need the file `MiniGUI.cfg`.
 The appropriate configuration options are defined in the file `src/sysres/mgetc.c`.

+When we compile MiniGUI with `--enable-incoreres` option, MiniGUI application doesn’t need the file `MiniGUI.cfg`.
+The required options are given in the file `src/sysres/mgetc.c`.

 Similar with the structure in `MiniGUI.cfg`, MiniGUI defines an structure `ETCSECTION`, array `_etc_sections` and variable MGETC in